 Show Appreciation for the Adoption Process

-After learning the answer to “What does an adopted birth certificate look like?” you probably have many more adoption questions as you embark on the path to the child God has meant for you.
+After learning the answers to “What does an adopted birth certificate look like?” you probably have many more adoption questions as you embark on the path to the child God has meant for you.
 A great place to find more answers is our Frequently Asked Questions for adoptive parents, or our free adoption webinars.

-You can also speak with an experienced adoption coordinator by calling 727-493-0933.
+In addition, you can also speak with an experienced adoption coordinator by calling 727-493-0933.
 We are happy to help you get your adoption questions answered!

 Editor’s Note: This article was originally published on January 27, 2021, and has since been updated.